Alex-Lian/Tool-Scope_of_Code_Change_Impact/README.md

 5. input.txt        (file)       defined first layer input

 ## Environment Requirement
 python3, java, maven
-python包: jsonlines, PyQt5
+python package: jsonlines, PyQt5

 ## How To Use It
 1. put the old and new jar files to `jarviz/jarviz-cli/input-jar` and rename them to `new-0.0.0.jar`, `old-0.0.0.jar`